MTrawinska/Cooperation-OPEN-PROJECTS/README.md

 [More about](https://github.com/EndoApps)

-## 2. EndoApps
+## 2. Birds

 Developed: closed 02/2020

-Analysis and modelling of Polish birds songs
+Analysis and modelling of Polish birds songs.

-Cooperation with 16 developers
+Minor cooperation with 16 developers

 [More about](https://github.com/wimlds-trojmiasto/birds)